o3de/o3de-extras/Gems/ROS2/README.md

 1. [Create a new O3DE project](https://www.o3de.org/docs/welcome-guide/create/) with [this Gem enabled](#adding-gem-to-your-project).
 2. Create or import Assets for your robots and environment.
    1. You can use formats supported by O3DE.
-   2. It will be possible to import your robot from URDF in the future.
-The work is ongoing.
+   2. You can import your robot from URDF.
+   3. Imported models might require some adjustments to be simulation-ready.
 3. Determine which sensors you need to simulate.
    1. Some sensors are already implemented in this Gem.
       1. They might require specialization (implementation specific for particular models).